timothyrenner/ProfanityPowerIndex/readme.md

 Read on for descriptions of `subjects.json` and `data.tsv`.

-### Subject File
+### Site Generator Config File

-The subject file is a JSON file with the following structure (with one map per subject):
+The site generator config file is a JSON file with the following structure (with one map per subject):

 ```json
 {